 Last week Dietrich said goodbye (again).
 In the past several months, we’ve said goodbye to over 30 people with whom we’ve developed deep

 In the military, we say “See you later” rather than “goodbye” (I read a great post here about saying goodbye).
-In church, we often say, “God be with you, until we meet again.”
+In the church, we often sing, “God be with you until we meet again.”

 In the week or two leading up to the most recent farewell, I thought of The Fox and the Hound.
 “Goodbyes may seem forever, farewell is like the end.
 But in my heart is a memory and there you’ll always be.”
 I pray that Dietrich’s memories are happy and that his heart is always so full and willing to love.